margaritacolberg/hybridmc/README.md

 HybridMC simulates the event-driven dynamics of coarse-grained protein folding.
-The entropy and mean first passage times (MFPT) of each bond forming or breaking event is calculated, and the Markov transition rate matrix is constructed.
+The entropy and mean first passage times (MFPT) of each bond forming or breaking event are calculated, and the Markov transition rate matrix is constructed.
 The average time needed to fold to the protein's native state, starting from the unfolded state, is evaluated under two conditions.